-At the zone qualifying meets, if two or more divers have the same score and are vying for the final selection spot, a dive-off will be held on the same board, with each diver using his or her same respective lists, in order to select the final qualifier.
+At the zone qualifying meets, if two or more divers have the same score and are vying for the final selection spot, a dive-off will be held on the same board.
 A neutral panel will be used.
 The winner of the dive-off will advance to the championships, and the other diver will become the first alternate from that respective zone.

-Once the zone diving meets have concluded and not later than Sunday, March 15, the list of selected divers will be posted to the NCAA website (NCAA.org, NCAA Connect, Championships, Division I Swimming and Diving).
+Once the zone diving meets have concluded and not later than Sunday, March 13, the list of selected divers will be posted to the NCAA website (NCAA.org, NCAA Connect, Championships, Division I Swimming and Diving).
 Institutions with divers selected to the championships will be notified by the NCAA national office.
+Additionally, for the full list of divers eligible to compete at the finals site that include the institutionally funded divers, refer to the DiveMeets site.